aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/image-processing/apply-motion-wiener-filters/_index.md

 Here, replace "Your Document Directory" with the path to your image file.

-## Step 2: Cast the Image to RasterImage
+## Step 2: cast the image to rasterImage

 `RasterImage` is the Aspose.PSD object that enables pixel‑level operations such as filtering.